LaScheggia/LaScheggia/README.md

 ## Something more about me:
 I'm a former foreign language student who had enough with languages and somehow finished to still studying languaes. :notebook: :notebook_with_decorative_cover:

+In my free time I'm a skeet and heliche shooter :gun: and a pole dancer. :dancer:

 I'm a gamer :video_game: and I spend all night playing League.

 I'm also a car passionate :oncoming_automobile: and I love fast and sporty cars but my :heart: belongs to old JDMs :jp:.

 I really love nice flowers :bouquet: and my dream is to watch :cherry_blossom: cherry blossoms :cherry_blossom: in Japan one day.

+I love :cat2: but also :dog2: and I'd love someday to have a Samoyed.

+I'm a :coffee: person and I can't live without it.

+:pizza:, :fries:, :beer: are some other things I can't live without.